 If you have an older type 1 kid who loves to write about their T1D journey or life, in general, gift them a pretty journal or diary so they can put their feelings and emotions down on paper.
 Bonus if the journal or diary comes with a lock or key of some sort.
 Kids seem to think those are super awesome!

 Type 1 Diabetes is hard, y'all.
 Real Hard.
 But you know what helps?
-Pretty and fun decals for their continuous glucose monitor (CGM)!
-If your child is wearing a CGM such as the Dexcom G6 or the Freestyle Libre, then what a great way to brighten up their holiday and make life with T1D more colorful.
+Pretty and fun decals for pretty much every T1D gadget on the market.
+Now Insulin pumps, insulin pens, glucometers, and continuous glucose monitors (CGMs) can be dressed up in style!
+What a great way to brighten up their holiday and make life with T1D more colorful.
+Here are a few of my Favorite Places to Buy these things!

 Bath Bombs or Bath Foam